Programme Day 2

 Global Limited Partners’ views on China

-Despite concerns over an escalating trade war with the US, slumping economic indicators and unrealised returns, China remains Asian private equity’s most important market.
+Despite concerns over the trade war with the US, slumping economic indicators and unrealised returns, China remains Asian private equity’s most important market.
 With billions invested, a bevy of unicorns, and a growing middle class of 440 million consumers, China should remain part of any diversified private equity portfolio.
 A panel of global LPs discuss:

 - How does China compare with other markets in a global PE portfolio?